What Is The Purpose Of A Negative Control

 At its core, a negative control is a test where no effect is expected.
 It is designed to mimic the experimental conditions but lacks the key component hypothesized to cause the effect.
 This absence allows researchers to identify sources of error or extraneous factors that might otherwise be mistaken for a real effect.

 The concept is simple, yet its implications are profound.
-Consider a study examining the effectiveness of a new fertilizer on plant growth.
+Plus, consider a study examining the effectiveness of a new fertilizer on plant growth.
 The experimental group receives the fertilizer, while the negative control group receives everything except the fertilizer – perhaps just water or a standard, non-active solution.
 If the control plants show growth comparable to the treated plants, it indicates that something other than the fertilizer is driving the growth, such as nutrients already present in the soil, the amount of sunlight, or even measurement errors.

 Scientific Foundations